Goldenium11/school-bookmarklets/README.md

 <b>SINGULAR BOOKMARKLETS - </b>

 First click on one of the folders (Bookmarklet Games, Bookmarklets, and Fun Bookmarklets).
-Then
+Then drag the name to your bookmarks bar.
+To use it click on the bookmark.
+The name explains what it does, but I will put more detailed descriptions below this.